 The sewing pattern for the Lullaby Layette Set by Oliver + S is designed for little ones up to 24 months and comes in 5 different sizes: 0-3 months, 3-6 months, 6-12 months, 12-18 months, 18-24 months.
 It includes a jacket, bodysuit, shirt, and pants.
-Each piece calls on a unique set of sewing skills (skill level: advanced beginner), such as sewing darts, partial plackets, pleats, curved seams, and bias binding.
-Don’t worry if you haven’t done one of these things before as the pattern comes with step-by-step instructions.
+Each piece calls on a unique set of sewing skills (skill level: advanced beginner).
+For example, sewing darts, partial plackets, pleats, curved seams, and bias binding.
+Don’t worry if you haven’t done one of these things before.
+You will be just fine as the pattern comes with step-by-step instructions.

 Bodysuit & Shirt: The bodysuit and shirt can be made with short or long sleeves and include a snap placket and pleats at the front and back.
 In addition, the bodysuit has elasticized leg openings and a snap placket for easy changes (yay!).

 Pants & Jacket: The elasticized pull-on pants have a (very) roomy fit.
 The reversible jacket features raglan sleeves and a snap closure.

 My friend’s daughter is currently 7 months old.
 I made the 6-12 months size so the set would fit her for a few more months.
 Her baby girl is pretty petite and the set is still too big and quite baggy at the moment.
 Having said that, I just want to point out that I have already slimed down the bodysuit and shirt.
 However, I think that this set was designed for more “chubby” babies and definitely needs a few alterations for petite ones.